meetfatimazahradev-web/online-quiz-platform-cpp/README.md

 # Online Exam System (C++ OOP Project)
+## Academic Project.
+## Academic Project
+This project was completed during the 2nd Semester of BS Computer Science as part of the Object-Oriented Programming course.

 ## Overview
 This project is an Online Exam System developed using C++ and Object-Oriented Programming concepts.